A Lesson to Learn: Banco Santander S.A. (SAN)

 SAN’s Market Performance

-SAN stocks went up by 6.57% for the week, with a monthly drop of -8.13% and a quarterly performance of 1.91%, while its annual performance rate touched 64.56%.
-The volatility ratio for the week stands at 2.25% while the volatility levels for the past 30 days are set at 2.27% for Banco Santander S.A..
-The simple moving average for the period of the last 20 days is -0.05% for SAN stocks with a simple moving average of 11.99% for the last 200 days.
+SAN stocks went down by -3.44% for the week, with a monthly drop of -7.83% and a quarterly performance of -4.20%, while its annual performance rate touched 83.16%.
+The volatility ratio for the week stands at 2.01% while the volatility levels for the past 30 days are set at 2.35% for Banco Santander S.A..
+The simple moving average for the period of the last 20 days is -0.98% for SAN stocks with a simple moving average of 8.38% for the last 200 days.

-During the last 5 trading sessions, SAN rose by +6.57%, which changed the moving average for the period of 200-days by +84.65% in comparison to the 20-day moving average, which settled at $3.72.
-In addition, Banco Santander S.A. saw 22.30% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SAN fell by -3.44%, which changed the moving average for the period of 200-days by +93.12% in comparison to the 20-day moving average, which settled at $3.68.
+In addition, Banco Santander S.A. saw 19.67% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for SAN